 (b) Duties and Privileges.
 The Parliamentarian shall assist the presiding officer on interpretation of procedures.
 The Executive Committee may call upon the Parliamentarian for guidance in procedures to be followed in the development of the agenda for Faculty Senate meetings.

 (c) Term.
-The Parliamentarian shall be chosen at the first meeting of the Calendar year and shall serve for a term of one year.
+The Parliamentarian shall, typically, be approved at the first meeting of the Calendar year and shall serve for a term of one year.
 The Parliamentarian may serve successive terms.

 ARTICLE XVII: AMENDMENTS TO THE BYLAWS

 Sec.
-1. Unless otherwise provided for in this Article, amendment of these Bylaws shall require a two-thirds vote by written ballot of the members present at any regular Faculty Senate meeting .
+1. Unless otherwise provided for in this Article, amendment of these Bylaws shall require a two-thirds vote by written ballot of the members present at any regular Faculty Senate meeting in a manner designated by the Executive Committee.
 Amendments must be proposed by the Executive Committee, by a committee authorized by the Faculty Senate, or by any Senator from the floor of the Senate.
-In the latter case, however, the proposed amendment shall automatically be referred to the Bylaws and Nominations Committee for study and recommendation.
+In the latter case, however, the proposed amendment shall automatically be referred to the Bylaws and Nominations Executive Committee for study and recommendation.
+Proposed amendments shall be presented to the Faculty Senate for purposes of information and feedback one month, and voted on at the next regular meeting of the Faculty Senate.

 Proposed amendments shall be sent in writing to the President of the Faculty Senate at least one month prior to the Faculty Senate meeting at which action on the proposed amendment is to be taken.

-Voting on proposed amendments shall be by written ballot
+Voting on proposed amendments shall be by written ballot conducted in a manner designated by the Executive Committee.

 Sec.
 2. The listing of committees and councils in Article IX of these Bylaws is for information and convenience.
 Faculty Senate committees and councils may be added or dropped by a majority vote at any regular meeting of the Faculty Senate.